FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: 's Design

 \subsection{Adaptive Redundancy Algorithm}

 The improvement in communication efficiency through coding strategies relies on coding redundancy.
-This redundancy allows clients with faster communication links to the server to assist neighboring clients in transmitting their local models, providing the system with tolerance to network fluctuations and link failures.
-Inadequate redundancy can lead to less efficient communication, while excessive redundancy can lead to wasted communication traffic, significantly impacting client costs.
+This redundancy enables clients with faster communication links to the server to assist neighboring clients in transmission, providing the system with tolerance to network fluctuations and link failures.
+Inadequate redundancy can lead to less efficient communication, while excessive redundancy can lead to wasted communication traffic, which has a significant impact on client costs.
 To address this issue, we design the adaptive redundancy algorithm, which dynamically adjusts the coding redundancy to adapt to varying network conditions.

 Overall, this algorithm responds to communication time variations caused by network fluctuations and sets a lower bound on redundancy to provide sufficient tolerance for common network fluctuations.
 The system starts with a high redundancy state, gradually reduces the redundancy if the communication time does not increase, and quickly restores high redundancy if performance fluctuations are detected.